katiee374/pset-1/README.md

  * At least one treasure chest per room, with the key to the locked room inside one of them, as well as at least two treasures (some food, some other treasures) per chest.
- * At least 3 animals, in various rooms, with various values for the damage they can do.
+ * At least 3 animals, in multiple rooms, with differing values for the damage they can do.
  * Designate one room as the starting location, and number your rooms starting from zero.